aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-border/_index.md

 type: docs
 url: /tables/get-border/
 aliases: [/get-a-border/]
+description: "Get a table's border in a Word document"
 weight: 70
 ---

-This REST API retrieves a `Border`.
+This REST API retrieves a table's `Border`.

 The most important properties are described below: